I Love Music

 I love music because it is free and unregulated, and anyone can make it.

 I love music because it is never offended by incompetence.
-It's very patient with my pitiful efforts.
+It's very patient with my small efforts.

 I love music because it's like food: after you've made it, you can enjoy it.
 Also like food, music can be complex or simple and still be delicious.
 Itʼs also better than food: once made, it canʼt be used up.

 I love music because no one can spoil it.
 It can be insulted and abused, adulterated and prostituted, but music is never harmed for good.
-It still exists in its pure form, ready and willing for somebody more humble to visit.
+It still exists in its pure form, ready and willing for someone humbler to visit.

 I love music because it is not of this earth.
 It has its own dimension.
 We hear ourselves in music, but we also hear something else, something we can't quite wrap our minds around.
 It is beyond us.